-20. Identify and characterize pollution / chemicals-related hotspots (such as obsolete stockpiles of chemicals, contaminated sites) to protect vulnerable groups and the environment, minimize exposure and take measures to decontaminate them and prevent new ones.

-- 21. Reduce and mitigate risks associated with extractive activities, including controlling the use and release of chemicals in mining, such as mercury in artisanal and small scale gold mining. - 22.
-Effectively provide and apply reliable information along the product life cycle, including at the consumer stage, in particular on the presence of harmful chemicals in manufactured products and raise consumer awareness of hazards and risks throughout the value chain. - 23.
-Develop eco-labelling schemes to inform customers on the potential environmental and health impact of their consumer choices. - 24.
-Extend product lifespans through sustainable design, maintenance and upgrades, and recovery of broken products. - 25.
-Reduce exposure to lead through actions on battery recycling, pottery, and paint. - 26.
-Phase out the use of mercury in a number of specific products by 2020 and manufacturing processes by 2025, and phase down in dental amalgam and in mining. - 27.
-Minimize waste generation, improve collection, separation and final disposal practices and regulation. - 28.
-Eliminate uncontrolled dumping and open-burning of waste. - 29.
+- 20. Identify and characterize pollution / chemicals-related hotspots (such as obsolete stockpiles of chemicals, contaminated sites) to protect vulnerable groups and the environment, minimize exposure and take measures to decontaminate them and prevent new ones. - 21.
+Better enforce existing regulation that restricts the transboundary movement of hazardous waste, in particular the toxic waste streams from developed to developing countries; - 22.
+Reduce and mitigate risks associated with extractive activities, including controlling the use and release of chemicals in mining, such as mercury in artisanal and small scale gold mining. - 23.
+Introduce and enforce producer responsibility schemes to avoid littering, to collect and to treat both production and consumption waste - 24.
+Effectively provide and apply reliable information along the product life cycle, including at the consumer stage, in particular on the presence of harmful chemicals in manufactured products and raise consumer awareness of hazards and risks throughout the value chain. - 25.
+Develop eco-labelling schemes to inform customers on the potential environmental and health impact of their consumer choices. - 26.
+Extend product lifespans through sustainable design, maintenance and upgrades, and recovery of broken products. - 27.
+Reduce exposure to lead through actions on battery recycling, pottery, and paint. - 28.
+Stop primary mercury mining, reduce mercury supply and emissions, eliminating them where feasible. - 29.
+Phase out the use of mercury in a number of specific products by 2020 and manufacturing processes by 2025, and phase down (or out where feasible) in dental amalgam and in artisanal small scale gold mining. - 30.
+Minimize waste generation, improve collection, separation and final disposal practices and regulation. - 31.
+Eliminate uncontrolled dumping and open-burning of waste. - 32.
 Phase out the production and use of asbestos.